What Bird Lays Blue Eggs? 26 Birds with Blue Eggs

 Eastern Bluebird

-The Eastern Bluebird lays eggs that are typically light blue in color, although occasionally, white eggs can occur.
-The eggs are smooth and slightly glossy, usually measuring about 0.83 inches in length and 0.63 inches in width.
-A typical clutch consists of 3 to 7 eggs, which the female incubates for about 13 to 16 days.
-These blue eggs are laid in nests made of grasses, pine needles, and other plant materials, often in tree cavities or nest boxes provided by humans.
+The Eastern Bluebird lays eggs that are usually light blue, though white ones do show up from time to time.
+The blue bird eggs are smooth with a slight sheen, measuring about 0.8 by 0.6 inches.
+A typical clutch includes 3 to 7 eggs, and the female incubates them for about 13 to 16 days.
+These blue eggs are laid in nests made of grasses, pine needles, and other plant materials, usually tucked inside tree cavities or nest boxes.

 American Robin